wocqcm2/Communication-and-Computation-Lab/_members/sue-lim.md

 ---
 name: Sue Lim
-image: images/Sue_Lim.jpeg
+image: images/team/Sue_Lim.jpeg
-role: student
+role: undergraduate
-position: PhD Student
+position: Undergraduate Research Assistant
-affiliation: Department of Communication, MSU
+affiliation: School of Communication, Ohio State University
 links:
-  # 可以根据需要添加链接
 ---

-Sue is a first-year doctoral student in the Department of Communication at MSU.
-Sue received her master's degree in communication from the University of Wisconsin at Milwaukee.
-Her primary research interest concerns artificial intelligence in communicating credible health information and deliver mental health services.
+Sue is an undergraduate student at Ohio State University majoring in Communication with a minor in Data Analytics.
+She assists with literature reviews, data collection, and preliminary data analysis for our research projects on health communication in digital environments.